 CPU: 2.5GHz Intel Core i7-7660U | Graphics: Intel Iris Plus Graphics 640 | RAM: 16GB | Screen: 12.3-inch, 2,736 x 1,824 PixelSense display | Storage: 512GB SSD | Connectivity: 802.11ac Wi-Fi; Bluetooth 4.1 | Camera: 8MP rear-facing, 5MP front-facing | Weight: 1.73 pounds | Size: 11.5 x 7.93 x 0.33 inches (W x D x H)

-If you need to do some programming on the go, you can’t do much better than the Surface Pro.
-As a follow-up to the fantastic Surface Pro 4, it’s a fantastic device – it sees battery life improvements by as much as 32% and the processor has been updated to 7th-generation Kaby Lake.
-What makes this a great addition to a programmers arsenal is the fact that it can seamlessly switch between tablet and laptop modes, which makes it easy to carry around, while still being powerful enough to get some work done.
+If you need to get some programming done on the go, it’s hard not to love the Surface Pro.
+As a follow up to the sublime Surface Pro 4, it’s one of the best laptops for programming on the go – it sees battery life improvements by as much as 32% and the processor has been updated to 7th-generation Kaby Lake.
+What makes this so great for coders is the fact that it can seamlessly switch between tablet and laptop modes, which makes it easy to carry around, while still being powerful enough to get some work done.

 Read the full review: Microsoft Surface Pro